 For instance, as your fundraisers have more and more introductory meetings about major gifts, they'll naturally develop a presentation style and method of conversational prompting to lead the discussion towards major gifts.
 If that has been tracked, you can highlight the methodologies that have worked best and stick to them.

-These four strategies will guide you through the cultivation process.
+These five strategies will guide you through the cultivation process.
+And remember, donor management software can ease the steps.
 Each has its own merits, but if there's one note that we should conclude a cultivation discussion with, it is this...

 Cultivation is a slow process.